cbumgard/node-boot-d3/README.md

 Visit the node-boot dev blog [http://node-boot.blogspot.com/](http://node-boot.blogspot.com/) to see how to build your app based on node-boot.

-What is node-boot?
+What is node-boot-d3?
 ==================

-__node-boot__ is a starting point for developing a web application based on a proven node.js stack:
+__node-boot-d3__ is a starting point for developing a web application based on a proven node.js stack with d3 integration for awesome visualizations:

 - [express]
 - [jade view templates]